-As of December 31, 2020, we had 207 employees, of whom 19 have a Ph.D. or an M.D. in their respective scientific fields.
+As of December 31, 2021, we had 206 employees of whom 202 are full time employees and 20 have a Ph.D. or an M.D. in their respective scientific fields.
 We believe that our relations with these employees are good.
 We believe that our success will greatly depend on our ability to identify, attract and retain capable employees.
 The Israeli Ministry of Labor and Welfare is authorized to make certain industry-wide collective bargaining agreements, or Expansion Orders, that apply to types of industries or employees including ours.
 These agreements affect matters such as cost of living adjustments to salaries, length of working hours and week, recuperation, travel expenses, and pension rights.
 Otherwise, our employees are not represented by a labor union or represented under a collective bargaining agreement.
 See "Risk Factors-We depend upon key employees and consultants in a competitive market for skilled personnel.
 If we are unable to attract and retain key personnel, it could adversely affect our ability to develop and market our products."